torch/image/README.md

 or *simple*.
 When `offset` is true (the default), `(x,y)` is added to the flow field.
 The `clamp` variable specifies how to handle the interpolation of samples off the input image.
 Permitted values are strings *clamp* (the default) or *pad*.
-If `dst` is specified it is used to store the result of the warp.
+If `dst` is specified, it is used to store the result of the warp.
+Otherwise, returns a new `res` Tensor.

 ### [res] image.convolve([dst,] src, kernel, [mode]) ###
 Convolves Tensor `kernel` over image `src`.
 Valid string values for argument